-Show CASE Conference II: Products and Strategies Featuring James Martin and T. Capers Iones September 1-2

-Fifth Annual EwIM Conference: Linking Information Technology to Business Featuring Richard Nolan and Ken Orr September 9-11
+- ShowCASE Conference II: Products and Strategies Featuring James Martin and T. Capers Jones September 1-2 - Fifth Annual EwIM Conference: Linking Information Technology to Business Featuring Richard Nolan and Ken Orr September 9-11 - Conference on Departmental Computing: Challenge of the 90's

-• Conference on Departmental Computing: Challenge of the 90's bold last year announced 26 new products-one of them expected to answer the two-year-old decline in sales to banks.
+Featuring a representative of Seubold Publishing October 29-30 bold last year announced 26 new products-one of them expected to answer the two-year-old decline in sales to banks.
 The new product is a much smaller ATM than is standard, priced in the \$10,000-to-\$15,000 range, about half the usual ATM price.